CatraProto/docs/handling_states.md

 ---

 # Handling state changes (Logging-In)
 CatraProto sends updates regarding the current session to the `OnSessionUpdateAsync` method of the `IEventHandler` interface.
-This means you will not just receive updates when the authorization flow changes, but also if the session is invalid.
+This means you will not just receive updates when the authorization flow changes, but also if the session becomes invalid.
 In the examples below, login is implemented in this method.

 This first part only covers logging in, to see what the other states mean, navigate to [other states](#handling-state-changes-other-states).\
 **Note:** This method is invoked in a sequential-manner, this means that you won't receive a new update until you finished processing the old one.

 ## How it works
 The way login works is pretty easy.
-Some methods, either return `Task<RpcError?>` or `SomeValue?`.
+Some methods either return `Task<RpcError?>` or `SomeValue?`.
 In the first case, null is returned when no error has occured, in the second case null is returned when the operation could not be performed (check the logs).\
-The app advances state (i.e from asking for the phone number to asking the sms-code) when the according update is received.
+The app advances state (i.e from asking for the phone number to asking the sms-code) when the corresponding update is received.

 If `receivedState >= LoginState.LoggedOut` the app must close the instance, delete the session file and create a new instance, because the session is now invalid.